Lithrun/Erios-Documentation/_pages/features.md

 ## Mods

 Erios has mod support!
 Mod developers are able to add new content to the game, like quests, items, AI overriding logic and much more!
-Documentation on you can create mods will be available once the demo is nearing completion.
+Documentation on how you can create mods will be available once the demo is nearing completion.

 ### LUA ❤️

 Erios features a detailed LUA API which is also used internally for AI behavior and quests!

-> Example of an triggering a ragdoll whenever a NPC which supports ragdolls walks over trademarked small colored bricks
+> Example of triggering a ragdoll whenever a NPC which supports ragdolls walks over trademarked small colored bricks

 ```lua
 Events.Server.OnScriptLoaded(function (testArg)